AhmadGitacc/Reactrepo/readme.md

 ![started](https://github.com/AhmadGitacc/Reactrepo/assets/132521399/ab5aba8d-9cc4-43a5-9aa2-8bb9e4f0c2d9)

-if it dosen't open in the browser automatically click on the link in front of 'local'.
+if it dosen't open in the browser automatically click on the link in front of 'local' then you're done running my react signup page.